History of Bitcoin in Timeline

 Since 2009, buying real-world goods with any virtual currency had been illegal in China.

-On May 22, 2010, the first known commercial transaction using bitcoin occurred when Laszlo Hanyecz bought two Papa John's pizzas for ₿10,000, celebrated as "Bitcoin Pizza Day".
+On May 22, 2010, the first known commercial transaction using Bitcoin occurred when Laszlo Hanyecz bought two Papa John's pizzas for ₿10,000, now celebrated as "Bitcoin Pizza Day".

-In 2010, Satoshi Nakamoto disappeared, handing over the network alert key and control of the code repository to Gavin Andresen.
+In 2010, Satoshi Nakamoto disappeared and handed the network alert key and control of the code repository over to Gavin Andresen.

 In September 2012, the Bitcoin Foundation was founded to promote bitcoin.